SheilaKahwai/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 12 - prints the type of file script 13 - creates a symbolic link script 14 - copies files that did not exist in the directory or are of a newer version script 101 - moves all files beginning with an uppercase letter script 102 - deletes all files ending with a certain character script 103 - lists all files and directories separated by commas and sorted in alpha order by digits and letters school.mgc - creates a magic file that can be used with the file command to detect certain data files
+script 12 - prints the type of file script 13 - creates a symbolic link script 14 - copies files that did not exist in the directory or are of a newer version script 100 - moves all files beginning with an uppercase letter script 101 - deletes all files ending with a certain character script 102 - creates multiple directories script 103 - lists all files and directories separated by commas and sorted in alpha order by digits and letters school.mgc - creates a magic file that can be used with the file command to detect certain data files